Agios Fellowships

 • Cultivate strong communication and project management skills.

-• Collaborate cross-functionally with various departments within the company and with key external collaborators as a partner in the product development process.
+• Collaborate cross-functionally with various departments within the company and with key external collaborators as a partner in the clinical development process.

 Clinical Development, Clinical Scientist Program Design